quadsurf/es2015-with-babeljs/04_ES6_Tail_Calls_Modules_and_Subclassing_Builtins.md

-# ES6 Tail Calls, Modules
+# ES6 Tail Calls, Modules, and Subclassing Builtins

 ## Objectives

 * Describe what a tail call is and explain what triggers a tail call optimization
 * Describe the differences between es6 modules and node's module system
+* Describe the challenges

 ## Tail Calls